 Fall is coming.
 Labor Day is past and while it’s not officially fall yet it basically feels like it.
 Here in Ohio a cool breeze has come in the past week or so.
-In anticipation of fall I made myself a cozy cowl and I’m sharing the full tutorial with you this morning.
+In anticipation of fall I made myself a cozy cowl and I’m sharing my tutorial for how to sew a cowl scarf with you all today.

 A simple cowl like this is perfect for throwing on over your fall jacket and adding a cute pop of color to your outfit.